tamerbegum/HandwritingRecognitionModel-/README.md

 # Handwriting Recognition Model

 ## Overview
-This project implements a handwriting recognition model using TensorFlow and Flask.
-The model processes handwritten images and predicts the corresponding text using a Convolutional Recurrent Neural Network (CRNN).
+Handwriting recognition model built with TensorFlow and Flask, utilizing a dataset of over 400,000 handwritten names.
+The project includes data preprocessing, model training, and a Flask API for real-time predictions.

 ## Dataset
 The dataset is sourced from Kaggle and contains handwritten images with associated labels.